 Images in Publisher remain crisp and clear, which helps you to assess the quality of images accurately while you work.

 An extra bonus—I had no issues with stalling or crashing, which was an almost daily occurrence when I was working with InDesign CS6 and a monthly occurrence with InDesign CC.
+The lack of these issues means you can do certain projects, like branding, more smoothly.

 If You’re an InDesign User, It Feels Intuitive